 The breadth of the analytical expertise in the IEA Technology Collaboration Programmes (TCPs) is a unique asset to the global transition to a cleaner energy future.

 The year 2015 marked the 40th anniversary of these groups of experts.
 The IEA compendium book Technology Collaboration Programmes: Highlights and Outcomes is a collection of the significant recent outcomes of the 38 TCPs operating today, including updated statistics of participation worldwide.

-To date, participants in the TCPs have examined more than 1 900 energy-related topics, and carried out projects on socio-economic aspects of technology deployment, research to reduce greenhouse gas emissions, advancing demonstration of innovative energy technologies, contributing to benchmarks and international standards, and sharing information through hundreds of expert stakeholder events.
+To date, participants in the TCPs have examined around 2 000 energy-related topics, and carried out projects on socio-economic aspects of technology deployment, research to reduce greenhouse gas emissions, advancing demonstration of innovative energy technologies, contributing to benchmarks and international standards, and sharing information through hundreds of expert stakeholder events.

-The TCPs involve over 6 000 experts worldwide who represent nearly 300 public and private organisations located in 53 countries, including a large participation by IEA partner countries, such as China, India, and Brazil.
+The TCPs involve over 6 000 experts worldwide who represent nearly 300 public and private organisations located in 55 countries, including a large participation by IEA Association countries, such as China, India and Brazil.

 IEA Energy Technology Network

 News & Events

 1. Information or material of the IEA Technology Collaboration Programmes, or IEA TCPs (formally organised under the auspices of an Implementing Agreement), including information or material published on this website, does not necessarily represent the views or policies of the IEA Secretariat or of the IEA’s individual Member countries.
 The IEA does not make any representation or warranty (express or implied) in respect of such information (including as to its completeness, accuracy or non-infringement) and shall not be held liable for any use of, or reliance on, such information.